 Anecdotally, and as a result of recommendations from the Woods Valldata team for their charity partner campaigns, there’s more focus on stewardship in raffle – to retain those hard-sought players.
 This might be through tactics to increase play-again rates in the next ask, reactivate lapsing players, or simply sending a more thoughtful and considered thank you communication.

-After a number of years where charities have not acquired into raffle using cold data, more robust opt-ins in the cold lists have reassured some charities into reintroducing this once fruitful acquisition channel.
-And we’re seeing great response rates, average gift rates aligned to ask and a 30% play- again rate.
-If your charity feels comfortable using cold data once again, it’s definitely worth considering to bolster your player volumes and introduce new supporters into your charity.
+We’re seeing great response rates, average gift rates aligned to ask and a 30% play-again rate.
+If your charity feels comfortable using cold data once again, it’s worth considering to bolster your player volumes and introduce new supporters to your charity.

-Overall, 2022 looks to continue to be a successful year for charity raffles.
-So if you’re thinking of setting one up, or growing your existing programme, this is a good time to get going!
+Overall, 2023 looks to continue to be a successful year for charity raffles.
+So, if you’re now looking for new charity fundraising solutions or are growing your existing programme, this is a good time to get going!

 A weekly lottery is a regular giving programme, largely or wholly based on direct debit sign-ups.
-As such, growing and maintaining your player pot will deliver you the weekly lottery income and profits to help drive your charity’s good works.
+As such, growing and maintaining your player pot will provide the lottery income and profits to help drive your charity’s good works.

 It’s a powerful product that requires a little investment to generate solid donations, and with feeding and loving, can produce some truly outstanding revenue!

-Even though weekly lottery has seen record numbers recently, it’s been a tough time for acquisition.
+Even though weekly lotteries have seen record numbers recently, it’s been a tough time for acquisition.
 As with all regular giving, you need consistent investment in acquisition to keep the product growing and successful.
 And with the sudden removal of Face-2-Face (F2F) in 2020, and its sporadic return to the end of 2021, lottery was left without the reliability of its single biggest acquisition channel.

 Many charities turned to alternative acquisition channels: social media and direct response TV (DRTV) or diverted their budgets to stewardship calls to retain loyalty and positive relationships.